Nyiriek/alu-higher_level_programming/python-import_modules/README.md

-Add program that imports the module
+Add a program that imports all functions from a file